tiramisuvv/NLP/ContextualWordRepresentation.md

 - Modeling

-  - Most of the parameters in our network are randomly initialized!
+  - Most of the parameters in our network are **randomly initialized**!

 - WANT = "context-specific representation of words"